Hamilton-Jacobi Theorems for Regular Reducible Hamiltonian Systems on a Cotangent Bundle: Geometric Hamilton-Jacobi Theorem of Hamiltonian System

 \section{Geometric Hamilton-Jacobi Theorem of Hamiltonian System}

 In this section, we first review briefly some basic facts about Hamilton-Jacobi theory, and state our idea to study the problem in this paper.
-Then we prove a key lemma, which is obtained by a careful modification for the corresponding result of Abraham and Marsden in \cite{abma78}.
-This lemma is a important tool for the proofs of geometric Hamilton-Jacobi theorems of Hamiltonian system and regular reducible Hamiltonian system with symmetry.
-Finally, we give a geometric version of Hamilton-Jacobi theorem of Hamiltonian system on the cotangent bundle of a configuration manifold, by using the symplectic structure under a weaker condition.
-We shall follow the notations and conventions introduced in Abraham and Marsden \cite{abma78}, Marsden and Ratiu \cite{mara99}, Ortega and Ratiu \cite{orra04}, and Marsden et al \cite{mawazh10}.
+Then we prove a key lemma, which is an important tool for the proofs of geometric Hamilton-Jacobi theorems of Hamiltonian system and the regular reducible Hamiltonian system with symmetry.
+Finally, we prove two types of geometric version of Hamilton-Jacobi theorem of a Hamiltonian system on the cotangent bundle of a configuration manifold, by using the symplectic form and dynamical vector field.
+It is worthy of note that we describe the Hamilton-Jacobi equation by Hamiltonian vector field of the system, it is easy to be generalized to the cases of the regular reduced Hamiltonian systems.
+We shall follow the notations and conventions introduced in Abraham and Marsden \cite{abma78}, Marsden and Ratiu \cite{mara99}, Ortega and Ratiu \cite{orra04}, and Marsden et al. \cite{mawazh10}.
 In this paper, we assume that all manifolds are real, smooth and finite dimensional and all actions are smooth left actions.\\

 It is well-known that Hamilton-Jacobi theory from the variational point of view is originally developed by Jacobi in 1866, which state that the integral of Lagrangian of a system along the solution of its Euler-Lagrange equation satisfies the Hamilton-Jacobi equation.
-The classical description of this problem from the geometrical point of view is given by Abraham and Marsden in \cite{abma78} as follows: Let $Q$ be a smooth manifold and $TQ$ the tangent bundle, $T^* Q$ the cotangent bundle with a canonical symplectic form $\omega$ and the projection $\pi_Q: T^* Q \rightarrow Q. $ \begin{theo} Assume that the triple $(T^*Q,\omega,H)$ is a Hamiltonian system with Hamiltonian vector field $X_H$, and $W: Q\rightarrow \mathbb{R}$ is a given function.
+The classical description of this problem from the geometrical point of view is given by Abraham and Marsden in \cite{abma78} as follows: Let $Q$ be a smooth manifold and $TQ$ the tangent bundle, $T^* Q$ the cotangent bundle with the canonical symplectic form $\omega$£¬ and the projection $\pi_Q: T^* Q \rightarrow Q $ induces the map $ T\pi_{Q}: TT^* Q \rightarrow TQ. $

+\begin{theorem} Assume that the triple $(T^*Q,\omega,H)$ is a Hamiltonian system with Hamiltonian vector field $X_H$, and $W: Q\rightarrow \mathbb{R}$ is a given function.
 Then the following two assertions are equivalent:

 $(\mathrm{i})$ For every curve $\sigma: \mathbb{R} \rightarrow Q $ satisfying $\dot{\sigma}(t)= T\pi_Q (X_H(\mathbf{d}W(\sigma(t))))$, $\forall t\in \mathbb{R}$, then $\mathbf{d}W \cdot \sigma $ is an integral curve of the Hamiltonian vector field $X_H$.\\